 We found 10 orthopedic surgeons near Layton, UT.

-Dr. Jonathan Donigan's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
-Dr. Donigan is a graduate of Johns Hopkins University School of Medicine.
+Dr. Jonathan Donigan specializes in hand surgery and orthopedics/orthopedic surgery.
+He is a graduate of Johns Hopkins University School of Medicine.
 He is an in-network provider for Medicare insurance.

 Conditions / Treatments

 Medicare Patient Age